Not a lecture hall but a roundtable with a seat for you!

-Change the color of solder to a copper color++
+Change the color of solder to a copper color

-Years ago I worked at a Architectural metal fabrication company, which we mainly dealt with Fabricated Copper sheet products.
+Q. Years ago I worked at a Architectural metal fabrication company, which we mainly dealt with Fabricated Copper sheet products.
 I used to use a chemical to change the color of a soldered or silver soldered joint to a "Copper colored finish".
-A friend of mine just asked me what that "Blue crystal chemical" was and were he could buy some?
+A friend of mine just asked me what that "Blue crystal chemical" was and where he could buy some?
 Well, I do not remember, so can you help?
 I used to dip a clean acid brush in water and then dab some of this "Blue Crystal Chemical" on the wet acid brush, and then I would brush over the silver soldered or soldered area and the solder color would change to a "Copper" color when it dried.
 Please help to refresh my memory.

 - Mesa, Arizona, U.S.A.

-Sounds like copper sulfate, Ron.
+Sounds like copper sulfate, Ron?
 Good luck with it.

 Ted Mooney, P.E.
-RET

 - Dry Prong, Louisiana